 General advice : Move out of dangerous area.

-Show this safety data sheet to the doctor in

-attendance.

-Do not leave the victim unattended.

-If inhaled : If unconscious place in recovery position and seek medical advice.
+Show this safety data sheet to the doctor in attendance.
+If inhaled Do not leave the victim unattended. : If unconscious place in recovery position and seek medical advice.
+If symptoms persist, call a physician.
 In case of skin contact : If on skin, rinse well with water.
 If on clothes, remove clothes.

-In case of eye contact : Flush eyes with water as a precaution.
+In case of eye contact Flush eyes with water as a precaution.
 Remove contact lenses.
 Protect unharmed eye.
 Keep eye wide open while rinsing.
 If eye irritation persists, consult a specialist.

-If swallowed : Keep respiratory tract clear.
+If swallowed Keep respiratory tract clear.
 Do not give milk or alcoholic beverages.

-Never give anything by mouth to an unconscious
+Never give anything by mouth to an unconscious person.
+If symptoms persist, call a physician.

-person.